agnesk92/agneskis.dev/content/en/posts/pcp.md

 [Surviving academia](https://www.goodreads.com/book/show/225242569-surviving-academia---studies-on-the-sustainability-of-science-and-academ) by my dear sister, Andrea Kis.

-Her dissertation taught me some important things about people, culture and diversity.
+Her dissertation taught me some important things about people, culture, and diversity.

 Most importantly, that you should not just define your culture well, but measure it too - something that companies most often fail to do.